Luzerne County Hiking and Biking Trails

-The Black Diamond Trail slated to open late May, early June 2013 is a 10 mile stretch from Middleburg Road near White Haven to Route 437 just below Glen Summit in Mountain Top.
+The Black Diamond Trail is a 10 mile stretch from Middleburg Road near White Haven to Route 437 just below Glen Summit in Mountain Top.
 An additional one mile segment begins by the Mountain Top Fire Company on Route 437, just off of Route 309, traveling towards Glen Summit.
 Currently, there is approximately a 1 mile gap that requires riding on the road.
 Once in White Haven, you can load up on trail snacks and drinks or stop to eat at one of the restaurants.
-Continue riding a few blocks through town to the White Haven Shopping Center to the entrance of the Lehigh Gorge State Park Trail ending in Jim Thorpe, PA, another 26 miles.
+Continue riding a few blocks through town to the White Haven Shopping Center and to the entrance of the Lehigh Gorge State Park Trail ending in Jim Thorpe, PA, another 26 miles.

 Trailhead: A new trailhead with parking and identifying signage will be located on Route 437.

 Back Mountain Trail

 Back Mountain Trail was originally built by lumber and ice king Albert Lewis of Wyoming Valley 115 years ago and was acquired by the Lehigh Valley Railroad in 1887.
 The trailheads are located top of Perry Street in Luzerne or the corner of Carverton Road and 309 in Trucksville.

 Trailhead: Park at the Knights of Columbus Hall in Luzerne or at the Trucksville Municipal Building in Trucksville.

 Hazleton Rail Trail occupies the former corridor of a railroad line that supported the local coal mining industry.
 The route is 4 miles and it is best to consider it an 8-mile ride out and back